First-principle Study of Multiple Metastable Charge Ordering States in La$_{1/3}$Sr$_{2/3}$FeO$_{3}$: Results and Discussions

 In the case of CO3, the magnetic moments of Fe1 (Fe4) and Fe3 (Fe6) ions become smaller than Fe2 (Fe5) ion and the bond-length changes to small-big-small.
 The bond-lengths are 1.88\:\AA\: for Fe1 and 1.94\:\AA\: for Fe2.
 As a result of the Fe-O bond-length disproportionation, the displacements of Fe and O planes are also non-uniform as shown in Fig.\:\ref{2}.

 In Table \ref{structural parameters}, we list the relaxed unit-cell parameters, the space group, the displacements of Fe planes, and the total displacement of Fe and O planes ($\Delta_{tot}$) along the [111]$_c$.
 Both of CO1 and CO3 have the space group of $P\bar{3}m1$, implying CO1 and CO3 are centrosymmetric.
 Also, based on the displacements of Fe and O planes of CO1 and CO3, the Figure \ref{2} shows that the reflection of the supercells, including Fe1O$_6$-Fe6O$_6$ cells, of CO1 and CO3 around the central plane C yields the same supercells respectively.
-Finally, the total displacements of Fe and O planes in CO1 and CO3 are also zeros (Table \ref{structural parameters}), meaning polarization is not induced in CO1 and CO3.
+Finally, the total displacements of Fe and O planes in CO1 and CO3 are also zeros (Table \ref{structural parameters}), and their charge and magnetic orderings also centrosymmetric, meaning polarization is not induced in CO1 and CO3.